 Closer to Les cousins thematically, Suzanne’s Career, at fifty-five minutes, is an elaboration on the themes of The Bakery Girl of Monceau, as well as its ambiguities.
 Located in the cafés and hotels of the Latin Quarter, Suzanne’s Career deals with two bourgeois students, the cynical Guillaume (Christian Charrière) and his shy friend Bertrand (Philippe Beuzen, the narrator), and their relationship to Suzanne (Catherine Sée), a young woman who works during the day to pay for her evening classes.
 Guillaume outrageously exploits Suzanne financially and sexually, while Bertrand—a more developed version of Schroeder in Bakery Girl—watches with a mixture of awe and disgust meant to duplicate that of the spectator.
-Though less marked, the class and physical dichotomy operating here is similar to that of Bakery Girl, with the down-home Suzanne being contrasted with the beautiful and exotic Sophie (Diane Wilkinson), whom both Guillaume and Bertrand desire.
-Suzanne is given more screen time and dialogue than Jacqueline in the other film, but her behavior and language seem designed to reinforce the misogyny of the men: she repeatedly lets herself be humiliated and exploited and hardly reacts to Guillaume’s barbs (such as, “If I had good taste, I would not like you”), and she forgives both men for walking out on her in a nightclub to which she had paid the admission.
+Though less marked, the class and physical dichotomy operating here is similar to that of Bakery Girl, with the down-to-earth Suzanne being contrasted with the beautiful and exotic Sophie (Diane Wilkinson), whom both Guillaume and Bertrand desire.
+Suzanne is given more screen time and dialogue than Jacqueline in the other film, but her behavior and language seem designed to reinforce the misogyny of the men: she repeatedly lets herself be humiliated and exploited and hardly reacts to Guillaume’s barbs (such as, “If I had good taste, I would not like you”), and she forgives both men for abandoning her at a nightclub to which she paid the admission.
 She does have her moment of triumph at the end, however.
-Broke and dismissed by Guillaume, she disappears, to return radiantly happy, married to the rich and dashing Frank (Patrick Bauchau).
+Broke and dismissed by Guillaume, she disappears, to later return radiantly happy, married to the rich and dashing Frank (Patrick Bauchau).
 Yet here, too, ambiguities prevail.
-As the envious Bertrand watches, Frank complacently caresses her body poolside, and we finally understand the irony of the title: having earlier abandoned her job, her “career” is, basically, sexual.
+As the envious Bertrand watches, Frank complacently caresses Suzanne’s body poolside, and we finally understand the irony of the title: as she has earlier abandoned her job, Suzanne’s “career” is, basically, sexual.
 Besides, will Frank be another version of Guillaume?
-Suzanne’s Career, like Bakery Girl, cleverly plays hide-and-seek with the spectator, keeping crucial scenes offscreen—we never know for sure, for example, if it was Suzanne or Guillaume who stole money Bertrand had hidden in a book (though we suspect Guillaume).
+Suzanne’s Career, like Bakery Girl, cleverly plays hide-and-seek with the spectator, keeping crucial scenes offscreen—we never know for sure, for example, if it was Suzanne or Guillaume who stole some money Bertrand had hidden in a book (though we suspect Guillaume).